jenkinsci/lambda-test-runner-plugin/README.md

 }
 ```

+Please note that `functionName`, `region` and `s3Bucket` have to match deployed AWS Lambda Test Runner settings.

 ## Limitations

 This plugin will only work when executed from Jenkins Master.
 Execution from Jenkins Agents is neither